Office: (603) 272-4840

 The many duties and responsibilities of the Town Clerk are defined by the New Hampshire Statutes.
 There is no one place where they are all listed.
 Instead, they are specified by numerous statutes such as motor vehicle laws, election laws, vital statistics, planning and land use laws, libraries and the budget law.
 The Selectboard is responsible for establishing and maintaining appropriate internal control procedures to ensure the safeguarding of all town assets and properties as well as compliance with Municipal Budget Law.

-The office is staffed by an elected Town Clerk who serves a 3 year term, and an Assistant to the Town Clerk, chosen by the Town Clerk and appointed by the Selectboard upon approval.
+The office is staffed by an elected Town Clerk who serves a 3 year term, and a Deputy Town Clerk chosen by the Town Clerk and appointed by the Selectboard upon approval.
 Together they perform a variety of duties which include vehicle registrations, marriage licenses and certificates, vital records such as births and deaths, dog licenses, elections, voter registrations, absentee ballots, and act as Notaries.
 In addition to collecting the Town’s Permit Fees they also act as State Municipal Agent, issuing license plates and processing title applications.

 Copies of the voter registration list are available from the Town Clerk at a cost of $25.00 for each copy.